bigchaindb/BEPs/22/README.md

 # Motivation

 Potential BigchainDB users often ask about how they can keep some data private, or private-for-some.
 There are many options.
 One useful building block is _proxy re-encryption_.
-It would be nice if there was some example code (with documentation) showing a way to use proxy re-encryption with BigchainDB.

 # Cryptographic Background